reiverjohn/medicinal/README.md

 # medicinal
 Medicinal Plant app for 4H Children's Garden.

-The current app is under development and not yet fully functional.
+The current app is under development and not ready for general release.

 Created by: Courtney Leisner